awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

 1. In **VPC**, do one of the following:
    + If you are not using a VPC for your project, choose **No VPC**\.
-   + If you are using want AWS CodeBuild to work with your VPC:
+   + If you want AWS CodeBuild to work with your VPC:
      + For **VPC**, choose the VPC ID that AWS CodeBuild uses\.
      + For **Subnets**, choose the subnets that include resources that AWS CodeBuild uses\.
      + For **Security Groups**, choose the security groups that AWS CodeBuild uses to allow access to resources in the VPCs\.